With the Double Super-8 Magazine attached, full

 - Double Super-8 film has a width of 16 mm., twice that

 - Simultaneous shooting on both sides of the film is

-feet) film is six minutes and 40 seconds (18 frames
+film is six minutes and 40 seconds (18 frames per

-per second).
-Thus, continuous shooting time for both
+second).
+Thus, continuous shooting time for both sides

-after being developed is in the form of film 60 meters
+being developed is in the form of film 60 meters in

 Type of camera: Elmo Zoom C-300 (main body)

 Type of Film: Double Super-8 film 60 m.
 (200 ft.) on